roman-right/beanie-fastapi-demo/articles/eng.md

 ### Aggregations

-And fially I want to show, how to make aggragations with Beanie.
-In this example I'll calculate how many notes I have per tag name.
+And finally, I want to show, how to make aggregations with Beanie.
+In this example, I'll calculate how many notes I have per tag name.

 ```python
 class AggregationResponseItem(BaseModel):